paritytech/polkadot-sdk/docs/high-level-overview.md

 ### Substrate (GRANDPA) Header Sync

-The header sync pallet (`pallet-substrate-bridge`) is an on-chain light client for chains which use GRANDPA finality.
-It is part of the target chain's runtime, and accepts headers from the source chain.
-Its main goals are to accept valid headers, track GRANDPA finality set changes, and verify GRANDPA finality proofs (a.k.a justifications).
+The header sync pallet (`pallet-bridge-grandpa`) is an on-chain light client for chains which use GRANDPA finality.
+It is part of the target chain's runtime, and accepts finality proofs from the source chain.
+Verify GRANDPA finality proofs (a.k.a justifications) and track GRANDPA finality set changes.

 The pallet does not care about what block production mechanism is used for the source chain (e.g Aura or BABE) as long as it uses the GRANDPA finality gadget.
-Due to this it is possible for the pallet to import (but not necessarily finalize) headers which are _not_ valid according to the source chain's block production mechanism.

-The pallet has support for tracking forks and uses the longest chain rule to determine what the canonical chain is.
-The pallet allows headers to be imported on a different fork from the canonical one as long as the headers being imported don't conflict with already finalized headers (for example, it will not allow importing a header at a lower height than the best finalized header).

-When tracking authority set changes, the pallet - unlike the full GRANDPA protocol - does not support tracking multiple authority set changes across forks.
-Each fork can have at most one pending authority set change.
-This is done to prevent DoS attacks if GRANDPA on the source chain were to stall for a long time (the pallet would have to do a lot of expensive ancestry checks to catch up).
+In fact the pallet does not necessarily store all produced headers, we only import headers with valid GRANDPA justifications.

-Referer to the [pallet documentation](../modules/substrate/src/lib.rs) for more details.
+Referer to the [pallet documentation](../modules/grandpa/src/lib.rs) for more details.

 #### Header Relayer strategy